Addiction vs. Dependence: Understanding the Difference

 Implications and Consequences

-Addiction can impact every aspect of your life, starting with your mental health.10 Substances change your brain, and might contribute to co-occurring disorders like anxiety and depression.
+Addiction can impact every aspect of your life, starting with your mental health.10 Substances change your brain, and might contribute to co-occurring disorders like other types of substance use disorders or mental health conditions like anxiety and depression.
 These symptoms, along with other aspects of addiction, can interfere with your relationships.
 If you prioritize drug use over your colleagues or loved ones, you might face serious consequences.

 Dependence also affects your physical health, whether or not you have an addiction.
-For example, alcohol dependence can lead to liver problems,11 heart disease, and even cancer.
-Opioids increase your risk for cardiac and respiratory problems.12 And illicit drug use has a high risk of overdose13 and death.
+For example, alcohol dependence and alcohol use disorder can lead to liver problems, heart disease, and even cancer.11 Opioids increase your risk for cardiac and respiratory problems.12 Additionally, illicit drug use has a high risk of potential overdose and death.13

 While addiction and dependence aren’t the same, they often overlap.
 So when you start recovery, both your body and mind will need time to heal.